yeepun14/PMU_data_bridge/report.md

 - ### Phasor Data Concentrator (PDC)

 A device used to measure the electrical parameters on an electricity grid in **real-time data**.
 It sends data over the network in IEEE C37.118 format.
+> IEEE C37.118.1: Standard for Synchrophasor Measurements for Power Systems

 - ### Redpanda
 A high-performance streaming platform that is designed for real-time data processing.